makishi-asemota/Calculator/README.md

 # Calculator
 Welcome to my simple calculator!
 Fully operational in division, multiplication, addition, and subtraction!
+Built with HTML, CSS, and vanilla JS!